 Offer chews in between playtime.
 Rotate natural chews, puzzle toys, and chew toys to keep your dog engaged when you aren’t spending one-on-one time with them.

-Sometimes linked to boredom, anxiety can also manifest in destructive behaviours.
-Separation anxiety is a common one.
+Anxiety can also manifest in destructive behaviours.
+Separation anxiety is very common type.
 This usually happens when a dog is anxious about being left alone.